MCN Fleet: Carrying concerns on Honda Transalp

 So I’ve learnt a lesson recently: Don’t let practicality get in the way of a decent ride out…

-Update 2: Honda Transalp – Mode Swings
+Update two: Honda Transalp – Mode Swings

 One of the things I initially found most interesting about the Honda Transalp XL750 was the fact that it has a range of distinct personalities that you can flip between using its mode switch.
 Located handily next to your left thumb, your options are Gravel, Sport, Standard and Rain and to start with, I found myself doing this rather a lot.